Bashar12345/assignments/Pakiza_task/QP/README.md

-# React + Vite
+### React + Vite

+# For preview perpose i am not using protected routes
-click logo the sidebar will open all the pages are listed in the sidebar for easy navigation
+# click logo the sidebar will open all the pages are listed in the sidebar for easy navigation

 # Quantum Possibilities Social Media Application